Workshop Ensembles

 -

 Billing invoices are sent via email after ensemble placements.
-We accept credit cards and checks.
+We accept check and credit cards.
 Families who have multiple students enrolled in the program will receive a 50% siblings discount on the tuition fee for the second student.

 Scholarships